tiredofit/docker-nodejs/README.md

 # Quick Start

 * The quickest way to get started is using [docker-compose](https://docs.docker.com/compose/).
-See the examples folder for a working [docker-compose.yml](examples/docker-compose.yml) that can be modified for development or production use.
+See examples folder for a working [docker-compose.yml](examples/docker-compose.yml) that can be modified for development or production use.

 * Set various [environment variables](#environment-variables) to understand the capabilities of this image.
 * Map [persistent storage](#data-volumes) for access to configuration and data files for backup.